Orange Buttermilk Bundt Cake - a wonderfully moist cake beneath a crunchy, delicate crust. If you love the taste of oranges, you'll love this cake!

 Pretty isn't it?

-Recently, I’ve also started eyeing pretty cake molds.
-I have the standard baking pans that I use all the time, but some of the Bundt pans are just so pretty and the patterns so unique.
 I discovered a lovely Bundt pan with a swirling type of design and ordered it last week from Amazon.
-It’s the pan I used to make this Orange Buttermilk Bundt Cake.
+It's the pan I used to make this Orange Buttermilk Bundt Cake.
 The classic design makes the cake look so pretty without any need for icing or frosting.

 One of the reasons I love making Bundt cakes is that there really isn't a need for frosting.
 The cake itself is often the star.
 That's not to say I don't love a light, sweet glaze over the top.
 A glaze just brings it all of the wonderfulness together.